Universal sectors in superconformal defects

 \subsection{Results}

 Most of our analysis relies on the observation that, when perturbing around a given leading-order theory, the spectrum of operators that can be exchanged at the first subleading order can be constrained by studying mixed correlation functions.
-Consider, schematically, the $1d$ mixed four-point function with two generic insertions, $\bD$ and $\bO$.
-At NLO one finds
+We briefly introduce here the line of reasoning that is discussed completely in Sec. \ref{subsec: Bootstrapping the epsilon-order of OPE Coefficients}.
+In this regard, we consider a CFT$_1$ toy model with two protected operators, that we call $\bD(t)$ and $\bO(t)$, and towers of higher-particle operators built by these fundamental words, \eg $[\bD\bD]^{L=2}_n$.
+As we will see these will play the role of defect operators.
+We are interested in studying the four-point function of a given operator such as